 Data from 38 studies, involving over 794,000 people, show that eating two to four servings of fish a week reduces the risk of stroke by 6% compared to those eating less than one serving of fish a week.
 Eating five or more servings of fish per week reduces the risk of stroke by 12%.
 Results were broadly similar for fish and omega-3 supplements so, if you don’t like eating fish, omega-3 fish oils are a good alternative.

 The results from as many as 70 clinical trials show that, compared with placebo, a daily fish oil supplement reduces blood pressure in all people – whether or not they had hypertension.
-In those with untreated hypertension, blood pressure fell by an average of 4.51/3.05 mmHg; in those whose blood pressure was within the normal range, average reductions were 1.52/0.62 mmHg.
+In those with untreated hypertension, blood pressure fell by an average of 4.51/3.05 mmHg and this is the figure I’ve used in the table above.
+In people whose blood pressure was within the normal range, average reductions were 1.52/0.62 mmHg.